skuid/dimsum/README.md

 _docker image manifest summaries_

 `dimsum` is a server that connectes to multiple (private) Docker registries and serves image manifests.
-It also serves the `History.V1Compatibility` object specifically for one reason.
+It also serves the `History.V1Compatibility` object for direct, detailed access.

 ## Disclaimer
 tl;dr: Don't put `dimsum` on the public internet.